 Sean Crawford moderates the program.
-He is joined by a regular panel consisting of Charlie Wheeler, director of the Public Affairs Reporting Program at UIS, and NPR Illinois Statehouse reporter Brian Mackey.
+He is joined by a regular panel consisting of Charlie Wheeler, director of the Public Affairs Reporting Program at UIS, and NPR Illinois Statehouse reporters Brian Mackey and Daisy Contreras.
 This regular panel is joined by one or two guest journalists each week to analyze and comment on the top news stories of the week in Illinois state government and politics.

 State Week is made available to all public radio stations in Illinois and is also available as a podcast.

 - Subscribe by clicking on Podcast under Ways to Connect on the right.

 — STATE WEEK Q&A —

 The State Week panel wants to hear your questions (about state government).

 For one of our end-of-year shows, we'd like to do a Q&A segment.
 If there's anything you've ever wondered about Illinois government and politics — whether a current event or something historical — we want to answer your question on air.

 We'd also like you to ask your question on air.
 There are two ways to get in touch:

 - Record a voice memo on your smart phone and email it to firstname.lastname@example.org.
 (Here's a helpful guide from NPR.
 Be sure to begin by saying who you are and where you're from, along the lines of: "Hi, I'm Brian Mackey from Springfield, and I've always wondered ...")

 We hope to hear from you soon.